The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Culmination of proofs of main theorems and concluding remarks

 We have done additional numerical checks of \eqref{eq:shinexample1} and \eqref{eq:shinexample2} by computing $\sf{ \smcoltwo{0}{4/5}}{ \smmattwo{26}{45}{15}{26}}{\sqrt{3}}$ in Mathematica, both a limit of $q$-Pochhammer symbols and in terms of a product of double sine values, applying numerical integration to \Cref{prop:sinhintegral} in the latter case.

 For computational purposes, it is more efficient to compute RM values of $\shin^\r$ via a product of double sine values than as a limit of $q$-Pochhammer symbols; the comparison is comparable to that described in \cite[Sec.~3]{koppklf}.
-The comparative asymptotic efficiency of using double sine to using the methods for Hecke $L$-functions implemented in PARI requires further investigation.
+The comparative asymptotic efficiency of using double sine to using the methods for $L$-functions (of finite-order Hecke characters) implemented in PARI requires further investigation.
 More will be said about computational methods in \cite{afk}.